 Simone Pariani, almost 3 years agoWherry to buy this board?
 I am interesten in 2 complete solderen boards.

-Benthouse, about 1 year agoLeave a comment
+Benthouse, over 1 year agoLeave a comment